Need help finding a recipe?

 Instructions

-1. Scoop the seeds out of the pumpkin and place them in a large bowl of water.
-Use your fingers to swoosh the seeds around in the water and remove any pumpkin flesh from the seeds.
+2. Scoop the seeds out and place them in a bowl of water.
+Use your fingers to swoosh the seeds around in the water to remove any pumpkin flesh from the seeds.

-3. Spread the seeds out on a clean, lint-free tea towel or a few layers of paper towels.
+4. Spread the seeds out on a paper towel lined tray.
 Ensure all the flesh is removed and let them air dry for at least 2 hours.

-5. Spread the seeds out in a thin layer in the air fryer basket and air fry on 350F for 15-20 minutes.
-(Start checking the seeds after 10 minutes to ensure they don’t burn and stir them a few times).
+6. Spread the seeds out in a thin layer in the air fryer basket and air fry at 350F for 10-12 minutes.
+(Start checking the seeds after 7-8 minutes).
+Shake the basket a few times to ensure even roasting.

 Notes

-2. Don’t skip the step of air drying the seeds as this is essential to getting crunchy pumpkin seeds in the air fryer.
+2. Don’t skip the step of air drying the seeds as this is essential to getting them crunchy.

-4. If you have more than a cup of seeds, air fry them in two batches.
+3. Air fry the seeds in a thin layer.
 You want the air to circulate around the seeds in the air fryer so the seeds toast evenly.

-7. The recipe instructions are based on a Philips air fryer with a 2.75 quart capacity.
-Depending on the size and brand of your air fryer, you may need to adjust the temperature and air frying time slightly.
+7. Depending on the size and brand of your air fryer, you may need to adjust the temperature and air frying time slightly.
+(I used a Cosori 5.8 quart basket style air fryer).

 8. Be sure to check out the detailed sections above the recipe card for additional advice and suggestions for making this recipe.